 How to Begin the Process

-2. Contractor Response: The contractor has 30 days to inspect and then 45 days to respond with an offer to repair the defect, propose a monetary settlement, or dispute the claim.
+After receiving the notice, the contractor has 30 days to inspect the property.
+Following the inspection, the contractor then has 45 days to respond.
+The response may include an offer to repair the defect, a proposal for a monetary settlement, or a formal dispute of the claim.

 Common Construction Defects Covered Under Chapter 558